-Halloween isn't just for the spirited downing of candy corn and chocolate bars -- seasonal treats can also have some nutritional value in the form of crunchy pumpkin seeds, sweet potato chips and delish apple or banana snacks.
-Whip up some of these healthier homemade Halloween recipes for little ghosts and goblins as a treat that kids (and grown-ups) won't be spooked to eat.
+Halloween isn't just for the spirited downing of candy corn and fun-size chocolate bars -- seasonal treats can also have some nutritional value.
+Whip up some of these homemade Halloween recipes for little ghosts and goblins as a treat for kids--and grown-ups--won't be spooked to eat.

 Creepy and crawly?
 Yes.
 But also creative and cute.
 Deviled eggs get a spooky Halloween makeover when you use black olives to turn the treat from so-so to spider-riffic.

 Banana Witch Fingers